LiveEnsure/LE-PHP-SDK/README.md

 end-user would not see this.
 Then click and scan, enter response to challenge in the device, to authenticate.

-[3] To test location, click the [Location] challenge, enter email and click the map to register your current lat/long.
-If you want location to pass, simply login, scan and pass location proximity test.
-If you want it to fail, drag the map to an alternate location, login and fail due to proximity difference.
+[3] To test location, click the [Location] challenge, enter email, IN/OUT and click the map to register your current lat/long.
+If you want location to pass, simply login select IN, scan and pass location proximity test.
+If you want it to fail, drag the map to an alternate location or select OUT, login and fail due to proximity difference.

-[4] To test behavior, click the [Behavior] tab and choose an orientation, and a grid pattern (up to 2 places) for single or multi-touch on the device.
+[4] To test behavior, click the [Behavior] tab and select 3 pattern vary from 1 to 9 for example ((1,1), (2, 2), (3,3)) and scan from  the device the screen will popup with the PAttern.

+[5] To test bio, click the [Bio] and Login by entering Email after scanning the device's security PIN/Pattern/Face Detection/Fingerprint will appear.

+[6] To test time, click the [Time] and Login by entering Email and enter the start date and end date with the hint Pattern and select IN or OUT, after scanning in case of IN if the time is in between the selected then will get PASS otherwise it will get FAIL, after scanning in case of OUT if the time is in between the selected then will get FAIL otherwise it will get PASS.

 Click login and touch and hold the desired locations AS YOU SCAN, until it beeps.
 To fail, tap wrong locations on the screen or release before you scan.